core-wg/oscore/draft-ietf-core-object-security.md

 4. Compute the AEAD nonce

-    * If the Partial IV is not present in the response, the nonce from the request is used.
+    * If the Partial IV is not present in the response, the AEAD nonce from the request is used.

-    * If the Partial IV is present in the response, compute the nonce from the Recipient ID, Common IV, and the 'Partial IV' parameter, received in the COSE Object.
+    * If the Partial IV is present in the response, compute the AEAD nonce from the Recipient ID, Common IV, and the 'Partial IV' parameter, received in the COSE Object.

 5. Decrypt the COSE object using the Recipient Key, as per {{RFC8152}} Section 5.3.
 (The decrypt operation includes the verification of the integrity.)
 If decryption fails, then go to 8.